 Livestream of the keynote here.

-The research for the keynote feeds into a monograph in development and also extends from my work on Expanded Reality at the Neuro Design Lab of artist and professor Maurice Benayoun in Hong Kong – with thanks to the Carlsberg Foundation.
+The research for the keynote feeds into a monograph in development and also extends from my work on Expanded Reality at the Neuro Design Lab of artist and professor Maurice Benayoun at School of Creative Media, City University of Hong Kong, with thanks to the Carlsberg Foundation’s Internationalization Fellowship.

 Image: Katja Aglert, When the Light Switched off the Sky (2009), printed matter, part of the exhibition When The Light Has Switched Off the Sky (construction #2, Northern Lights), a light-based installation by the artist Katja Aglert shown 2009 Jan 17 – Feb 22 at Konsthall 1.0 in Jönköping, Sweden.